How Do Extended Car Warranties Work?

-Extended warranties can provide similar coverage after the factory warranty that came with your car runs out, but you should pay attention to the start date if you want your money’s worth.
+Extended warranties can provide similar coverage after your car’s factory warranty runs out, but you should pay attention to the start date if you want your money’s worth.

 Jump to insightA typical plan costs between $1,400 and $4,000 per year of coverage.

-Jump to insightMost extended warranty repairs must be pre-authorized.
-That means you bring the car to the shop, the shop diagnoses the issue and files a claim for you and the warranty company pays the shop directly.
+Jump to insightMost extended warranty repairs must be pre-authorized, meaning you bring the car to the shop and the claim is filed for you.

 Jump to insightWhat is an extended warranty?